intel/memory-usage-analyzer/tests/madvise/README.md

 ```
 This will generate a summary of the key metrics for each dataset.
 In addition to that more detailed data points like CDFs and a summary .xls will be generated under the results_* directory

-## Run Microbenchmarks with batching
+## Run Microbenchmarks with IAA batching
 Collect data and generate reports for all the compressors for batch processing.
 The list of compressors, datasets and batch sweep can be modifed as needed.
 ```
     # For all 4 devices` per socket